anyeZHY/GEFF/README.md

 		--data_aug --flip 0.5
 ```

-Other optional command: `--eye_en resnet`, to use ResNet18 as the eyes' encoder; `--mask`, to implement masks on eyes.
+Other optional commands: `--eye_en resnet`, to use ResNet18 as the eyes' encoder; `--mask`, to implement masks on eyes.

 ### ColumbiaGaze